What Is a CDL?

 - Driving a commercial motor vehicle while in possession of a controlled substance.

 Basically, don’t do any of this stuff.
-A second offense or using a commercial motor vehicle to commit a felony causes a loss of your CDL for life.
+A second offense can cause you to lose your CDL for life.
+You could also lose your CDL if you use a commercial motor vehicle to commit a felony.

 There are even more serious consequences if you are driving a commercial motor vehicle with hazardous materials.
 Truck driving is a challenging and demanding job so be safe, be responsible, and be smart.

 Those who meet the above CDL requirements will allowed to drive a truck for a living.
 (NOTE: If you’re unsure that you fit the medical requirements, skip ahead to Chapter 5 in order to take your DOT Physical!)